Non-loose negative torus knots: Introduction

 First, we use these classification results in order to put bounds on and to distinguish between tight contact structures on the knot complements.
 But, eventually they lead us to some intriguing relations between the tight contact structures on the knot complement and the tight contact structures on the surgeries along that knot.

-\begin{thm} The tight contact structures on the large negative surgeries along a negative torus knot are in one to one correspondence with the transverse representatives of that knot with the zero Giroux torsion.
-More precisely, the fillable structures correspond to the transverse realizations in the standard tight contact structures, and the tight non-fillable structures correspond to the non-loose realizations in overtwisted structures. \end{thm}
+\begin{prop} All the tight contact structures on the very negative integral surgeries along a negative torus knot arise by Legendrian surgery: the fillable structures from the Legendrian realizations in the standard tight contact structure, and the tight non-fillable structures from the non-loose realizations in overtwisted structures.
+They can be counted in terms of the number of transverse realizations with zero Giroux torsion. \end{prop}

-Theorem \ref{Compare} gathers the statement of Proposition \ref{prop:number} and the observations made in the paragraphs above it, based on the classification result of Theorem \ref{thm:class}.
+Proposition \ref{Compare} refers to the statement of Proposition \ref{prop:number} and the observations made in the paragraphs above it, based on the classification result of Theorem \ref{theorem:class}.

 Additionally, we observe the following result about Legendrian lens space surgeries, completing the work of Geiges and Onaran from \cite{GO.L}.

 \begin{thm} For any pair of coprime positive integers $p<q$, every tight contact structure on the lens space $L(pq+1,p^2)$ can be obtained by a single Legendrian surgery along some Legendrian realization of the negative torus knot $T_{(p,-q)}$ in some contact structure on $S^3$. \end{thm}